 As autism becomes more prevalent in the United States, there is a growing need for alternative treatments.
 Currently prescribed drugs simply do not work for some, and more parents have been turning to medical marijuana to ease their children’s symptoms.
 While no double-blind study has been done on the effect of marijuana and autism, UC Irvine (UCI) is dedicated to studying the disorder.

 With funding from the William & Nancy Thompson Family Foundation and the Children & Families Commission of Orange County, UCI created the Center for Autism & Neurodevelopmental Disorders of Southern California.
 The center is devoted to providing autism patients with unmatched care including full assessment & diagnosis, care coordination, family education & support, and research to find new treatments.

 The endocannabinoid system works to regulate and modulate almost all of the neurotransmitters in your entire body.
 This group of receptors and their transmitters (endocannabinoids) are involved in most functions of your body including appetite, mood, pain-sensation, thought, memory, and much more.
-Piomelli and Manzoni have discovered that people with fragile X syndrome (the most common known genetic cause of autism) have a limited amount of a natural endocannabinoid transmitter compound called 2-AG, which is found in the human brain.
-This compound is crucial for efficient transport of neural signals to receptors, and affects basic motor skills like walking and talking.
+Piomelli and Manzoni have discovered that people with Fragile X syndrome (the most common known genetic cause of autism) have a limited amount of a natural endocannabinoid transmitter compound called 2-AG, which is found naturally in the human brain.
+This compound is crucial for efficient transport of neural signals to receptors, and affects basic motor/movement skills like walking and talking.

 Cannabis Used to Treat Symptoms of Autism